paladin316/BYO-SecAI/docs/README.md

 - BYOLLM by Christian Lundkvist
 - Ollama for LLM hosting
 - OpenWebUI for the interface
-- Jarvis (ChatGPT) for development assistance
+- Aegis (My AI Assistant) for development assistance

 See [`getting_started.md`](getting_started.md) to begin.